The original version of this document is located at https://docs.qfield.org/get-started/tutorials/advanced-setup-qfc

 Using GeoPackages is usually the best choice for a simple setup to centralize data collected by your QField users to one single file.

-If you would like to set up a relation, it is recommended to add a UUID field and to use that as the primary or foreign key.
+If you would like to set up a relation, add a UUID field and use that as the primary or foreign key.

 Note